-While frequently the outrageous cost impacts of medical malpractice lawsuits are the focus of attention, another cause for concern is the questionable nature of many of these claims.
-A study from the Harvard School of Public Health found that as many as 40 percent of medical malpractice lawsuits they reviewed were groundless, meaning the study found no evidence that a medical error was committed or that the patient suffered any injury.
+The costs of medical liability are exacerbated by the filing of meritless lawsuits.
+A study from the Harvard School of Public Health found that as many as 40 percent of medical malpractice lawsuits they reviewed were groundless, meaning there was no evidence that a medical error was committed or that the patient suffered any injury.
 These cases waste court resources and force defendants to expend unnecessary funds to defend themselves – thus increasing the costs of medical liability, and ultimately, healthcare costs generally. read more...